Equality, Diversity and Inclusion Policy

-Royal Chartered Institute Surveyors (RCIS) - Inclusive Employer Quality Mark - Scheme designed to help firms gain a competitive advantage and a diverse workforce.
+The Royal Institution of Chartered Surveyors Inclusive Employer Quality Mark is a scheme designed to help firms gain a competitive advantage and a diverse workforce.
 Employers pledge their commitment to adopting and continually improving against six principles.
 For more information about the RICS Inclusive Employer Quality Mark, please visit the RICS website.

-Investors in People - internationally recognised accreditation.
-The Standard defines what it takes to lead, support and manage people well for sustainable results.
-Successful accreditation against the Investors in People Standard is the sign of a great employer, an outperforming place to work and a clear commitment to sustainability.
+Investors in People is an internationally recognized accreditation standard that defines what it takes to lead, support and manage people well for sustainable results.
+Successful accreditation against the Investors in People standard is the sign of a great employer, an outperforming place to work and a clear commitment to sustainability.
 For more information about Investors to People, please visit the Investors for People website.

 Disability Confident is a central government accreditation scheme run by the Department for Work and Pensions which aims to help employers make the most of the opportunities provided by employing people with disabilities.
 There are 3 accreditation levels: Disability Confident Committed, Disability Confident Employer and Disability Confident Leader.
 More information about the Disability Confident scheme can be found here.

 Disability Confident Action Group